Advisor: Professor Uddin

 The Clarkson M.B.A. program is intensive and rigorous with an integrated curriculum that focuses on the global environment, technology in the work place, teamwork, leadership, and integrity.
 Tracks within the M.B.A. program other than the general M.B.A. are global supply chain management, environmental management, and innovation and new venture management.

 Students wishing to pursue a career as a chiropractor can obtain a B.S. in health sciences (or other appropriate degree) from Wells in either three or four years.
-This is followed by an additional three years at the New York Chiropractic College (NYCC) in nearby Seneca Falls, N.Y., where they will complete a doctor of chiropractic degree.
+This is followed by an additional three years at the Northeast College of Health Sciences — formerly known as the New York Chiropractic College — in nearby Seneca Falls, N.Y., where they will complete a doctor of chiropractic degree.

-Students must apply to NYCC at least one year in advance of their desired entrance date and complete all NYCC application requirements.
+Students must apply to the Northeast College of Health Sciences at least one year in advance of their desired entrance date and complete all NYCC application requirements.
 Up to 20 semester hours of a candidate's pre-professional requirements can be earned through the College Level Examination Program (CLEP) and certain other college proficiency exams.
 Credits must be granted by an accredited, degree-bearing institution; please note, however, that science prerequisites cannot be satisfied through examination programs.
+For more details, please visit Northeast College's website.

 Director: Susan Wansor